Pennsylvania Higher Education Assistance Agency

 Institutional programs aided through Act 101 Program

 The Act 101 Program allocates funds to institutions that operate a developmental program on their campus.
-Institutions use the funds to provide support services – such as academic advising, counseling, and tutoring – for economically or educationally underserved students to assist them in successfully completing postsecondary study.
+Institutions use the funds to provide support services – such as academic advising, counseling, and tutoring – for economically or educationally qualified students to assist them in successfully completing postsecondary study.
 Act 101 schools must be degree-granting, approved for the PA State Grant Program, located in Pennsylvania, and serve an established minimum number of students.